Maxger1ach/MarktplaatsDiscord/README.md

 - **Ping Role**: Set a role to get pings when there are new listings.
 - **Help**: Need info?
 Get a quick rundown of commands.

+## How to use?
+- Step 1: Download bot.js, tracking_data.json and package.json (also the .env)
+- Step 2: cd to the place u put them and run npm install
+- Step 3: fill in the .env file
+- Step 4: use a terminal to node bot.js
+- Step 5: use the commands and enjoy ur discord bot!

 ## Commands

 - `/track <url> [budget]`: Start tracking a Marktplaats category.
 Optionally set a budget to filter listings.